 ( 5 ) Automated Standby Update: This by default is set to Yes and the interval is set to 10mins.
 Enabling this would automatically send archive logs from primary and apply them on standby.
 This is similar to the daemon services which we enable in previous versions of Dbvisit standby.
 It is recommended to keep it at least to 10mins and not below.
 This can however be increased based on requirements.
-If no archive logs are generated in primary it would wait for 10mins and do a log switch and transfer the archive log from primary to standby and apply the archive log on standby.
+If no archive logs are generated in primary, it would wait for 10mins and do a log switch, transfer the archive log from primary to standby, and apply the archive log on standby.

 ( 6 ) Observer: This by default is set to Yes.
 The main function of the observer is to monitor your configuration and report any issues detected in the dashboard.
 The various options of an Observer are covered separately in the later section.

 ( 7 ) Create Standby Database: Once all the above options are properly set, clicking this button would initiate the standby database creation.